WPManageNinja/paymattic-docs/docs/reports-and-analyticsi/how-to-view-the-reports-and-payment-analytics-in-wordpress-with-paymattic.md

 ## View Reports and Payment Analytics

-To learn how to view the Reports and Payment analytics in Paymattic, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Reports** section, and all the features will appear to help you view your overall Reports.